RETURN_TO_INTELLIGENCE

 What's Working

 • Customs processing is functional.
-Israeli customs didn't shut down — the bottleneck was getting packages out of China to Israel, not clearing them on arrival.
+Israeli customs didn't shut down — the bottleneck is getting packages from China into the air freight network to Israel.

 FactorOutlook

-Transit timesExpect 2-4 additional days above normal 6-10 day window during initial recovery
+Transit timesExpect 5-10+ additional days above normal 6-10 day window

 What's Permanently Changed